Fist0urs/kerberom/README.md

                         clear password submitted.
 Cannot be used with '--hash' --hash HASH           user's hash key.
 Format is "LM:NT".
 Cannot be used with '-p'
+  -v, --verbose         increase verbosity level
   -k USER_SID, --user_sid USER_SID
                         force ldap SPN retrieval through kerberos, sid is mandatory.
 Cannot be used with '-i' -i INPUTFILE_SPN, --inputfile_spn INPUTFILE_SPN
                         retrieve TGS associated with SPN in user's provided file.
-Format must be 'samaccountname$spn' on each line, 'samaccountname' can be 'unknown'
+Format must be 'samaccountname$spn' on each line, 'samaccountname' can be 'unknown
 ```